Special Collections and Vance University Archives

 Rare Book Collections

 What is a "rare" book?
 Simply put, it can be any book in its original or unique format that is scarce, fragile or valuable.
 Additionally, it can be a book that the library decides to preserve in its original condition.
 This area contains almost 8,000 titles relating to all areas of St. Lawrence's broad liberal arts curriculum.
 We are acquiring new rare books annually.
-Although all of our rare books are catalogued in ODYssues and Encore, click here for some of our specific focus collections.
+Although all of our rare books are catalogued in ODYsseus and Encore, click here for some of our specific focus collections.

 This area represents the "institutional memory" of St. Lawrence University.
-In it can be found thousands of photographs, University publications, Administrative, student and alumni records, faculty member information and records of University events, buildings and grounds...anything related to the nearly 160-year history of SLU.
+In it can be found thousands of photographs, University publications, Administrative, student and alumni records, faculty member information and records of University events, buildings and grounds...anything related to the 160-year history of SLU.

 A number of the library's Special Collections holdings have been fully or partially digitized, providing much wider and more convenient access to these materials.
 Our digital collections offerings are continuing to expand, and currently include the Sunderland Civil War Correspondence, the Dwight P. Church Photograph Collection, Selected Letters of Frederic Remington, Rockwell Kent Collection, historic photos of St. Lawrence University Buildings and Grounds, the SLU Gridiron Yearbook and the University's student newspaper the Hill News.